About

 Aya El-Saqa

-CBT & Schema Therapy Specialist
+CBT & Schema Psychotherapist

 Behind every therapeutic space is a human story.
 Aya El-Saqa’s journey is shaped by curiosity, resilience, and deep respect for the human mind.